onakanob/ehd_exsitu/README.md

  - sklearn

 # ehd_dataset
 The EHD_Loader object holds multiple training datasets in the loader.datasets array, each a dataframe containing waveforms and measurements from a single experiment.
+When returning a dataset, the "xtype" and "ytype" arguments control how the X and Y variables (input and supervised output, respectively) will be formatted.
+The following options are available:

+## xtype
+ - vector
+ - wave
+ - last_wave
+ - last_vector
+ - normed_squares

+## ytype
+ - area
+ - print_length
+ - max_width
+ - mean_width
+ - obj_count
+ - jetted
+ - jetted_selectors

 # ehd_model